SecurityJon/eapeak_docker/README.md

 To get inside the Docker container and run the tool with more options.
 The tool is contained within /eapeak

-`sudo docker run -it --net="host" --privileged --entrypoint /bin/bash -e securityjon_eapeak:1.0`
+`sudo docker run -it --net="host" --privileged --entrypoint /bin/bash securityjon_eapeak:1.0`